-AAEM/RSA supports the AAEM updated position statement on Advanced Practice Providers.
+AAEM/RSA supports the AAEM updated position statement on Non-Physician Practitioners.
 AAEM/RSA believes that the only appropriate preparation and qualification for the independent practice of emergency medicine is through completion of an ACGME or AOA accredited residency training program with subsequent board certification by the American Board of Emergency Medicine (ABEM) or American Osteopathic Board of Emergency Medicine (AOBEM).

 Emergency medicine physicians who complete an ACGME or AOA certified residency, graduate with a minimum of 138 weeks of clinical experience in addition to the two years of intensive training in basic sciences and two years of clinical training in medical school.1-2 The difference in training criteria is illustrated by an AAEM/RSA infographic.
 Furthermore, board certified emergency medicine physicians are required to complete four United States Medical Licensing Exams, written and oral board certification exams, followed by annual lifelong learning assessments, and recertification exams every 10 years as outlined by ABEM/AOBEM.
 The value of board certification and its influence on patient care is well outlined in AAEM’s The Value of Board Certification and Residency Training in Emergency Medicine.